ESPs, subdomains, and the "can't get DKIM to align w/ DMARC" rabbit hole

 To fix the d= mismatch, you need to set up “Custom Domain Authentication” or “Domain Whitelabeling” in your ESP.
 Here is what you are looking for:

-• "I need the DKIM signature to use d=example.com."
+- Ask for the DKIM signature to use

-• "Do you support custom DKIM selectors?"
-(Essential if you use multiple services on the same domain).
+d=example.com. - Ask if they support custom DKIM selectors, which is useful if you use multiple services on the same domain.

 Once you configure this, usually by adding CNAME records to your DNS, the ESP will start signing with d=yourcompany.com (or d=news.example.com).

-Result: From: example.com matches d=example.com.
-DKIM Alignment Passes.
-DMARC Passes.
+The result: From: example.com matches d=example.com.
+DKIM alignment passes.
+DMARC passes.

 Even when you know what to do, the implementation often trips people up.

-• The _dmarc Label: When adding your DMARC record, your DNS provider might append your domain automatically.
+Watch out for the _dmarc label.
+When adding your DMARC record, your DNS provider might append your domain automatically.
 If you type _dmarc.example.com into the field, you might end up with _dmarc.example.com.example.com.
 Use a tool like dig or our DMARC checker to verify.

-• Propagation Patience: DNS is not instant.
+DNS is not instant.
 TXT records such as DMARC entries or DKIM keys can take time to propagate on the internet.
 If you verify immediately and it fails, wait an hour.
+Use our DMARC checker to verify propagation.

-• Selector Collisions: If you use two different SendGrid accounts for the same domain, they might try to use the same default selector (e.g., s1._domainkey).
+Selector collisions are another common issue.
+If you use two different SendGrid accounts for the same domain, they might try to use the same default selector (e.g., s1._domainkey).
 You’ll need to rotate one to a custom selector.

 Should I use a subdomain for Mailchimp/SendGrid?